DjPoke/retro-filter/README.md

 # retro-filter
- A simple filter for images
+ 'retro filter' is a simple filter for your images.

+ Import your images, create custom palettes, and the conversion will be done.
+Save your new retro pictures.

+ DjPoke